Maybe I should patent the phrase!

 While the learning objectives remain the same, it's the structure of the learning that has to change.
 The additional work that goes into providing multiple routes through the same maze, including shortcuts and wild rides - that's what's exercising me, right now!

-Posted by Unknown at 9:12 am
+Posted by Anonymous at 9:12 am

 Kathy Sierra can always be depended upon to call things as they are, and to cut to the chase.
 This podcast is a gauntlet if ever I saw one.
 Particularly to designers of learning materials.